 Entrepreneurs and CMOs for different brands don’t stop claiming that the main benefit of email marketing is stable revenues.
 Blake Pinsker, the Marketing and Brand Director at the world’s fastest-growing watch brand MVMT, shared his successful case of using email marketing for business with MarketingSherpa.

 He mentioned that first the company relied on social media as their main advertisement channel, but due to their constantly changing algorithms social channels are not always stable enough.
 Pinsker mentioned, “We knew, in order to continue our growth and sustain that over a long period of time, we couldn’t romanticize with only getting traffic with social media.”
 So, the company invested time and money into email marketing, which, in return, increased their revenue by 98%.

 Many brands probably feel they should also choose this marketing channel, but what to begin with?
 Well, with choosing an email service provider.
 Still, prior to making this choice, you should clearly understand your direction.

 Start with defining your goals

-Every company has its own goals as business processes are unique at each organization.
+Every company has its own goals becuase business processes are unique for each organization.
 Some brands may be satisfied with a couple of simple emails a month and a mailing list of 5,000 users, while others require automation, triggered emails, segmentation, deep analytics, and a convenient pricing plan for a million-person mailing list.

-In big corporations, email campaigns are commonly launched by teams of designers, marketers, sales managers, and copywriters, whereas, in small companies, responsibility for these processes may be limited to one person.
+At big corporations, email campaigns are commonly launched by teams of designers, marketers, sales managers, and copywriters.
+Whereas, in small companies, responsibility for these processes may be limited to one person.

-No matter what business you are running, before choosing the right email service provider, you should learn more about main features offered by various providers.
+No matter what size of business you are running, before choosing the right email service provider, you should learn more about main features offered by various providers.